 2. Don’t Skip the Good Old Preparation Stage

-First thing first, start with a quality host!
-A smaller multisite network can work on shared hosting, but, to ensure that everything will go smoothly, to our clients, we always recommend a managed hosting provider such as Pagely.
+Preparation is key!
+To be ready for every circumstance in WordPress multisite, you need to start with a quality hosting provider!
+If you run a smaller multisite network, you can work with shared hosting.
+However, to ensure that everything will work perfectly, we always recommend a managed hosting provider such as Pagely.

-Their hosting platform offers you a scalable solution with multi-region redundancy and enterprise grade-security.
-The amount of websites that turned to managed hosting has grown rapidly over the last 8-9 years, and along with WordPress websites, it has become the dominant way for businesses to manage their content on multisite systems.
-The four key benefits of using a managed hosting provider are:
+Why managed hosting provider?
+Because the amount of websites that turned to managed hosting has grown rapidly over the last 8-9 years, and along with WordPress websites, it has become the dominant way for businesses to manage their content on multisite systems.

 - Better Security: Managed hosting services offer unparalleled security compared to other types of web hosting.
 A managed provider applies the highest level of security, daily backups, malware scanning, and updates that prevent hackers from attacking your site.